 Sadly, the move to reduce environmental protection is not limited to the climate deniers in Washington but extends to the “progressives” running New York City’s government.
-Recently, the De Blasio administration announced the suspension of organic recycling collection and electronic waste recycling events.
+Recently, the De Blasio Administration announced the suspension of organics recycling collection and electronic waste recycling events.
 Just as the pre-sustainability Bloomberg administration cut recycling to save money when the city suffered from post 9-11 fiscal stress, we see the same response nearly two decades later in City Hall.
 At that time, Bloomberg’s folks had the excuse of not yet understanding sustainability and climate change, it’s clear they learned and grew.
 The current group in charge can’t make that claim.
 Still, it’s easy to understand the problem.
-With little of the city’s waste being created at commercial establishments and therefore collected by private carters, nearly all the garbage we dispose is now being generated at home, where the Sanitation Department must pick it up.
-The city has more work to do and a lot less money to spend and so once again, recycling is defined as a “frill”.
+With little of the city’s waste being created at commercial establishments and therefore collected by private carters, nearly all the garbage we dispose of is now being generated at home, where the Sanitation Department must pick it up.
+The city has more work to do and a lot less money to spend and so once again, recycling is defined as a “frill.”
 Meanwhile, the private sanitation companies that could help the city maintain recycling are sitting idle and going broke.
 As for the electronic recycling events, rather than simply cancelling them, an alternative form of collection could have been proposed.

 All the work that’s been done over the past few years to change people’s behavior and get them to separate food and electronic waste from other garbage is cast aside.
-This type of decision making is similar to the type of decision making that led to the Coronavirus crisis in the first place.
+This type of decision-making is similar to the type of decision-making that led to the Coronavirus crisis in the first place.
 Government’s leaders failed to recognize the importance of preserving the planet and preventing damage to the environment and public health.
 In China, the disease was not allowed to interfere with the narrative of a communist party conference.
 In the United States, it was not allowed to interfere with the economic success message of the Trump reelection effort.
 Scientists try to communicate with these leaders: Medical and public health experts have long warned that a global pandemic was possible.
 For decades, climate and environmental scientists have detailed the dangers of climate change and toxic contamination.
 Both are ignored until the impacts predicted begin to be obvious.
 One can argue that the health impact of the virus is more intense than that of e-waste or food waste, but both the virus and environmental damage harm human health.

-We live in a complex technologically dependent world.
+We live in a complex, technologically dependent world.
 The business and public policy decisions that influence our daily life are often made by people with very little understanding or appreciation of science.
 Ending food and electronics recycling seems like a reasonable act in a crisis, but it sends the signal that these programs are unimportant.
-The Sanitation Commissioner and Mayor may argue otherwise and call it a short term, emergency response, but actions speak louder than words.
+The sanitation commissioner and mayor may argue otherwise and call it a short-term, emergency response but actions speak louder than words.
 Recycling food waste creates sustainable sources of fertilizer and reduces greenhouse gasses.
 The act of separating food waste from other forms of waste will eventually be automated, but today it requires human behavior.
 The act of separating waste enhances environmental quality and teaches consumers the fundamentals of the circular economy.
 Ending electronic waste collection inevitably increases the amounts of toxics in our waste stream.
 Some of these toxics will end up in our water, food and bodies.